microsoft/vc-ue-extensions/README.md

 # Unreal Engine plugin for Visual Studio

-This project involves an Unreal Editor plugin that works in conjunction with Visual Studio to display information about Blueprints assets in C++ code.
+This project contains an Unreal Editor plugin that works in conjunction with Visual Studio to display information about Blueprints assets in C++ code.

 The plugin can be installed in either the Engine or Game project sources, and it is automatically activated when an Unreal Engine project is opened in Visual Studio.